-When I left for work on the Saturday I asked her to ring around knowing quite well that many places would already be fully booked with it being the Chinese New Year.
-As requested she rung around and eventually she found a place known as the ‘Park Society’ in the Silom Area that over looked my beloved Lumpini Park.
+When I left for work on Saturday, I asked her to ring around knowing quite well that many places would already be fully booked with it being the Chinese New Year.
+As requested she rung around and eventually, she found a place known as the ‘Park Society’ in the Silom Area that overlooked my beloved Lumpini Park.

 While we talked to each other a strange object flew past, we presumed it was a drone with a couple of helium balloons attached to it, is that possible?

 The meal was very nice, we decided to eat in the covered part of the restaurant that served a la carte.
 I ordered a beef dish, while Annie had lobster.
 We chattered about the magic of the place, the romanticism was certainly there.
 We seemed to be the only ones there, but it was quite early, it did fill up as the evening went on.